Tax calculator and pen

 The law also requires the termination of maintenance upon the death of either party or upon the payee’s marriage, including circumstance whereby the payee is living in a “married-like” relationship (if that can be proven).
 It also allows for a modification of maintenance upon the retirement of the payor.

-As before, maintenance is a tax deduction to the payor and is income to the payee.
-And since it terminates upon the death of the payor, it may also be wise to maintain a life insurance policy to cover such a possibility.
+Finally, since maintenance terminates upon the death of the payor, it may also be wise to maintain a life insurance policy to cover such a possibility.

 Share with Friends: